Emadmasroor/emadmasroor.github.io/_pages/about.md

 next: false  # includes a list of upcoming events
 news: false  # includes a list of news items

-current_teaching: false # includes current_teaching in homepage
+current_teaching: true # includes current_teaching in homepage
 current_courses: false # false: current teaching displays there is no teaching.
 True: current teaching displays publications in teaching_lecturer.bib with "current=true"